TheThingsArchive/python-app-sdk/README.rst

 ~~~~~~~

 Connects and starts the client in the background.
 This function also
-re-establishes the client's connection in case it was closed.
+re-establishes the client’s connection in case it was closed.

 .. code:: python